-Terms & Abbreviations used below:
+Terms & Abbreviations used for reporting are listed below:

 Action Level (AL): the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

 Environmental Protection Agency (EPA): the United States Environmental Protection Agency.